cs4alhaider/ethernet-route-setup/README.md

 - **Script Fails to Add Routes**:

   - Verify that you have the necessary administrative privileges.
-  - Ensure that the domains in `domains.conf` are correct and reachable.
+  - Ensure that the domains in `domains.conf` and MAC address in `mac_address.conf` are correct and reachable.

 - **Desktop Notifications Not Appearing**: